Kickedmixus/OpenDither/README.md

 # OpenDither

-An early C++ black-and-white dithering playground inspired by Dither Boy.
+dithering playground inspired by Dither Boy.
+Its open source and free!

 ## Build